vellsneha/vellsneha/README.md

 shipping thoughtful ML experiments.
 currently tinkering with agents, LLMs, RAG systems and understanding core NLP systems.
-when I’m not doing that, you’ll find me coaching math students, producing videos, experimenting in the kitchen, or enjoying a perfect cup of coffee.
+when I’m not doing that, you’ll find me coaching math students, editing motion graphics, experimenting in the kitchen, or enjoying a perfect cup of coffee.

 ---